 This summary of age discrimination law in the Czech Republic has been prepared by Randl Partners, the Ius Laboris member for the Czech Prepublic: www.randls.com

 Age discrimination in Czech law is regulated together with other types of discrimination such as gender discrimination, racial discrimination and religious discrimination.
-There are three basic laws prohibiting discrimination in labour and recruitment relationships.
-The Labour Code (Act No. 262/2006 Coll.) prohibits discrimination in relationships between employers and their employees while discrimination during recruitment is prohibited by the Employment Act (Act No. 435/2004 Coll.).

 Both young and old are protected.